Almost Optimal Algorithms for Two-player Zero-Sum Linear Mixture Markov Games: Preliminaries

 Accordingly, we aim to design a learning algorithm that outputs a sequence $\{\pi^{k},\nu^{k}\}_{k}$ based on past information, and minimize the regret over first $K$ episodes defined as follows:

-This measure has been widely used in previous work that studies the offline learning of two-player game \citep{jin2018q,xie2020learning,liu2020sharp}.
-In some cases, the central controller may choose a joint distribution $\mu^k$ for both the max-player and min-player in each episode as their policies, and we set $\pi^k = \cP_{\text{max}}\mu^k$ and $\nu^k = \cP_{\text{min}}\mu^k$ automatically.
+This measure has been widely used in previous work that studies the offline learning of two-player game \citep{bai2020near,xie2020learning,liu2020sharp}.
+Following \citet{bai2020near,xie2020learning,liu2020sharp}, we assume the central controller can choose a joint distribution $\mu^k$ for both the max-player and min-player in each episode as their policies, and we set $\pi^k = \cP_{\text{max}}\mu^k$ and $\nu^k = \cP_{\text{min}}\mu^k$ automatically.
 In this paper, we focus on proving high probability bounds on the regret $\text{Regret}(M, K)$, as well as lower bounds in expectation.

-\textbf{Episodic Linear Mixture Markov Games.} In this work, we consider a class of MGs called \emph{linear mixture MGs}, inspired by the linear mixture/kernel MDPs studied in \citet{modi2019sample,jia2020model, ayoub2020model} for the single-agent RL.
+\textbf{Episodic Linear Mixture Markov Games.} In this work, we consider a class of MGs called \emph{linear mixture MGs}, inspired by the linear mixture/kernel MDPs studied in \cite{modi2019sample,jia2020model, ayoub2020model} for the single-agent RL.
 Linear mixture MGs assume that at each step $h$, the transition probability function $\PP_h(s'|s,a,b)$ is a linear combination of $d$ feature mappings $\phi_i(s'|s,a,b)$, i.e.,

 where each feature mapping $\phi_i(s'|s,a,b)$ is a function defined on the state-action-action-state pair $(s,a,b,s') \in \cS \times \cA_{\text{max}} \times \cA_{\text{max}} \times \cS$.
 For the sake of simplicity, we use a vector function $\bphi = [\phi_1,\cdots, \phi_d] \in \RR^d$ to denote the collection of $\phi_i$.
 After proper normalization, we assume $\bphi$ satisfy that for any bounded function $V:\cS \rightarrow [-1,1]$ and any tuple $(s,a,b) \in \cS \times \cA_{\max} \times \cA_{\min}$, we have